ably/specification/specifications/features.md

     - `(RTN15b1)` `resume` is the `ProtocolMessage#connectionKey` from the most recent `CONNECTED` `ProtocolMessage` received
     - `(RTN15b2)` `connectionSerial` is the most recent `ProtocolMessage#connectionSerial` (from any message, not just a `CONNECTED`) received from Ably (equivalently, the `Connection#serial`)
   - `(RTN15c)` The system's response to a resume request will be one of the following:
     - `(RTN15c1)` `CONNECTED` `ProtocolMessage` with the same `connectionId` as the current client, and no `error`.
 In this case, the server is indicating that the resume succeeded, all channels are still attached, and all backlog messages are available.
-The client should not change the state of attached channels, and immediately process any queued messages for that channel
+The client should not change the state of attached channels, and immediately process any messages queued by the connection
     - `(RTN15c2)` `CONNECTED` `ProtocolMessage` with the same `connectionId` as the current client, and an `error`.
 In this case, the server is indicating that the resume succeeded but with a non-fatal error, all channels are still attached, and some backlog messages may be unavailable.
 The `ErrorInfo` received should be set as the `reason` in the `CONNECTED` event, and the `Connection#errorReason` should be set.
-The client should not change the state of attached channels, and immediately process any queued messages for that channel.
+The client should not change the state of attached channels, and immediately process any messages queued by the connection.
 Any channels that are not resumed in full may receive an `ATTACHED` `ProtocolMessage` with an `error`, see [RTL12](#RTL12)
     - `(RTN15c3)` `CONNECTED` `ProtocolMessage` with a new `connectionId`, and an error in `error`.
 In this case, a new connection has been established, the resume was unsuccessful, the channels are no longer attached, and the error indicates the cause of the unsuccessful resume.
 The `ErrorInfo` should be set as the `reason` in the `CONNECTED` event, and the `Connection#errorReason` should be set.
 The client library should initiate an attach for channels that are in the `SUSPENDED` state.
-For all channels in the `ATTACHING` or `ATTACHED` state, the client library should fail any previously queued messages for that channel and initiate a new attach i.e. a new `ATTACH` `ProtocolMessage` must be sent for each channel.
+For all channels in the `ATTACHING` or `ATTACHED` state, the client library should initiate a new attach (i.e. a new `ATTACH` `ProtocolMessage` sent for each channel).
 Finally, the internal `msgSerial` counter is reset so that the first message published to Ably will contain a `msgSerial` value of `0`
     - `(RTN15c5)` `ERROR` `ProtocolMessage` indicating a failure to authenticate as a result of a token error (see [RTN15h](#RTN15h)).
 The transport will be closed by the server.
 The spec described in [RTN15h](#RTN15h) must be followed for a connection being resumed with a token error
     - `(RTN15c4)` Any other `ERROR` `ProtocolMessage` indicating a fatal error in the connection.
 The server will close the transport immediately after.
 The client should transition to the `FAILED` state triggering all attached channels to transition to the `FAILED` state as well.
 Additionally the `Connection#errorReason` will be set should be set with the error received from Ably
   - `(RTN15f)` `ACK` and `NACK` responses for published messages can only ever be received on the transport connection on which those messages were sent.
 Therefore, once a transport drops, the client library must either fail the publish attempt, or re-attempt by re-sending the messages on a new transport if the resume was successful (i.e. the `CONNECTED` response includes the expected `connectionId`)